lino-framework/book/docs/tutorials/polls/mysite/index.rst

     :scale: 50

-Feel free to play around and create some polls before reading on.
+Please play around and check whether everything works as expected before reading on.

 The main index
 --------------

 Now let's customize our **main window** (or *index view*).
 Lino uses a template named :xfile:`admin_main.html` for rendering the HTML to be displayed there.
 We are going to **override** that template.

 Please create a directory named :file:`mysite/config`, and in that directory create a file named :xfile:`admin_main.html` with the